 7. Conquering the Local Level: Connections and Frictions Between Local Governments and Paramilitaries in Uganda, Zimbabwe and Colombia

-8. Shifting Forms of Coercion under Globalization: Lessons from Haiti's Restructuring in the Global Era
+8. Shifts in Coercion under Globalization: Lessons from Haiti's Restructuring in the Global Era

 9. Landowners, Politicians, and the Threat from Below: Emergence and Evolution of Paramilitary Groups in Chiapas, Mexico